 Ph.D.
 Student | College of Agriculture and Life Sciences | Advisor – Dr. Zachary Brown

-Entering NC State in Fall 2021, Greg hopes to research economic and data-driven analysis of environmental, agricultural, and social policy.
-He has a long-standing interest in economic development and political science, and he has recently taken interest in data science and GIS tools.
-Greg holds a BS in Finance and Economics from the University of Maryland, an MA in Political Economy of Development, and an MA in Economics, both from Fordham University.
+Having started with NC State in Fall 2021, Greg hopes to research economic and data-driven analysis of environmental, agricultural, and social policy.
+He has a long-standing interest in economic development and political science.
+Greg holds a BS in Finance and Economics from the University of Maryland, an MA in International Political Economy of Development, and an MA in Economics, both from Fordham University.
 His relevant work experiences include positions as an agriculture Peace Corps volunteer in Cameroon, as an administrator/field research manager at a social work institute in Haiti, as a fellow at an affordable housing non-profit in NYC, and as a research associate at an environmental NGO in New York.
-Before moving to North Carolina, he worked at a local Cote d’Ivoirian NGO with agricultural information and M&E systems, as part of a Fulbright Fellowship.
-He has researched pollutant exposure and behavioral outcomes, global environmental pollution policy, sexual exploitation by UN peacekeepers, and livestock lead-exposure in India.
-He hopes to start a paper analyzing narratives about the newly implemented land policies in west Cote d’Ivoire, as lead by a current colleague.
-He has also had opportunities to study in the Philippines and in Uganda.
+Before moving to North Carolina, he worked for a Cote d’Ivoirian NGO on agricultural information and M&E projects, as part of a Fulbright Fellowship.

 Forestry and Environmental Resources

 Ph.D.
 Student | College of Natural Resources | Advisor – Dr. Jason Delborne